-Generally the SMEs and MNEs involved in the provision of apprenticeship training do not receive financial incentives from the Confederation or the cantons.
-Nevertheless, there are still many motivating factors for businesses to invest in apprenticeship training.
+Generally, the SMEs and MNEs involved in the provision of apprenticeship training do not receive financial incentives from the Confederation or the cantons.
+However they can profit from good framework conditions (infrastructure and funding) assured by the public sector.
+Finally yet importantly, there are many other motivating factors for businesses to invest in apprenticeship training.
+They can form the next generation of qualified workers and they retrieve an economic net benefit.

 The main benefits have been analysed by Swiss researchers in various studies.
 Those studies have shown that one of the most important incentives for businesses in Switzerland to take part in apprenticeship training is the positive cost-benefit-ratio it offers.
 VPET mainly takes place in proper market-oriented companies (SMEs and MNEs).